 There is one other reason to be concerned about insisting everyone with diabetes be on a statin regardless of blood sugar elevation or other drug side effects.
 EXERCISE!
 Ask any health professional about the role of exercise in the management of diabetes and you will be told that it is crucial.
 Not only is exercise essential for good blood sugar control, it can help with weight loss and cardiovascular function.

 But here’s the kicker!
-A brand new study in JAMA Internal Medicine (Lee et al, Aug.
+A study in JAMA Internal Medicine (Lee et al, Aug.
 2014) concludes that statin use is associated with reduced physical activity.
-The investigators suggest that muscle pain and weakness might be triggered by statin-type drugs.
+The investigators suggest that statin-type drugs might trigger muscle pain and weakness.
 Subsequently, this adverse reaction could contribute to a decline in exercise or other physical activities.
 Needless to say, that would be a highly undesirable outcome.

 Patients Weigh In:

-“I was given a prescription for Crestor 20 mg. after my triple by-pass in 2011.
+“I started taking Crestor 20 mg. after my triple by-pass in 2011.
 I began to have severe muscle spasms and general weakness, confusion, and lethargy.
 Finally, I felt so bad that I stopped it altogether and my doctor tried several different statins in different strengths.

 “I complained over and over to both my family doctor and the heart doctor to no avail.
 Both insisted that I take the statins, even though I felt terrible.
 I suffer from fibromyalgia and the statins seem to exacerbate the condition.
 My feet were so sore on the bottoms, walking was very painful.